aplteam/Tatin/docs/InstallingAndUpdatingTheTatinClient.md

 However, installing and updating is, as far as the Tatin client is concerned, _the same thing_, because updating the Tatin client basically means removing the old version and installing a new one.

+## Requirements

+* Tatin needs a Unicode version of Dyalog.

+* You need at least version 18.0.44280 because that version comes with a very important fix.

+Note that when you call `]Tatin.Init` Tatin will check whether those requirements are met.

 ## How to install the Tatin Client

 Instructions: